raaz23/recipes_finder/README.md

 # MERN Stack Recipe Finder Web Application

-This is a mern-stack web application built with (MongoDB, Express, React, Node.js). you can check out my website by clicking on https://glittery-kangaroo-991156.netlify.app (it is slow because of free hosted so please be patience)
+This is a mern-stack web application built with (MongoDB, Express, React, Node.js). you can check out my website by clicking on [website link](https://glittery-kangaroo-991156.netlify.app) (it is slow because of free hosted so please be patient)

 ## Features

 - **Authentication:** Sign up, log in, log out, update profile, create recipe, save the fav recipe, view the saved recipe
-- **Guest User:** only view the total recipe in home page
+- **Guest User:** Only view the total recipe on the home page
 - **Protected Routes:** Access to protected routes only for authenticated users.

 ## Technologies Used

-- **Front-end:** React, Redux, redux-persist, BoostTrap and tailwind css.
+- **Front-end:** React, Redux, Redux-persist, BoostTrap and Tailwind CSS.
 - **Back-end:** Node.js, Express.
-- **Database:** MongoDB and firebase.
+- **Database:** MongoDB and Firebase.
 - **Authentication:** JSON Web Tokens (JWT).

 ## Fully Hosted

-- **Front-end:** render
+- **Front-end:** netlify
-- **Back-end:** netlify
+- **Back-end:** render

 ## Getting Started

 1. Clone the repository.
 2. Install dependencies using `npm install` in both the `client` and `api` directories.
-3. Set up your MongoDB database and update the configuration in the server.
+3. Set up your MongoDB database and update the configuration on the server.
 4. Run the application using `npm start` in both the `client` and `server` directories.

 ## Author